Elementary Handbook

 There are four phases to the student assistance process:

-4. Support and Follow-Up – The SAP team continues to work with and support the student and their family.
-Follow-up includes monitoring, mentoring, and motivating for academic success.
+4. Support and Follow-Up – The SAP team continues to work with and support the students and their family.
+Follow-up includes monitoring, mentoring, and motivation for academic success.

 It is the parent’s right to be involved in the process and to have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the Student Assistance Program underscores the parents’ role and responsibility in the decision–making process affecting their child’s education and is key to the successful resolution of barriers.
 For students receiving treatment through a community agency, the student assistance team, in collaboration with parents and the agency, can assist in helping plan in-school support services during and after treatment.